cypress-io/cypress-documentation/content/guides/component-testing/slots-vue.md

 ```

 Now here, we can write a few new tests!
 Each of our parent components should be
 able to utilize the method and make sure it's wired up correctly.
-We're going to
+We will import
-import `h` from Vue to create real virtual nodes so that we can interact with
+`h` from Vue to create actual virtual nodes so that we can interact with them
-them from the _outside_ of the test.
+from the _outside_ of the test.

 This is one of the points at which you may find JSX/TSX tests more elegant to
 work with.